wolfgang-stefani/Traffic-Sign-Classifier/README.md

 ##### Normalizing
 As a first step, the images are being normalized so that the data has mean zero and equal variance.
 Normalizing helps the network to converge faster.
 It makes it a lot easier for the optimizer to proceed numerically:

 ![alt text][image11]

 For image data, `(pixel - 128)/ 128` is a quick way to approximately normalize the data.
 It doesn't change the content of the images:

 ![alt text][image12]

-#### Grayscaling
+#### Grayscaling (single-channel images)
-As a last step, I grayscaled the image data because ...
+As a second step, I grayscaled the image data because using color channels didn't seem to improve things a lot as Pierre Sermanet and Yann LeCun mentioned in [their paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf).

 Here is an example of a traffic sign image before and after grayscaling.